torsteingrindvik/serial-keel/README.md

 However, when we want to test clients trying to "fight" over the same resources, we need to make mock endpoints shared.
 This means two clients trying to access `mock-foo`, one is granted access and the other is queued.

+## How it works

+### Concepts

+#### Message Format

+All communication between clients and a server is done via serialized JSON messages.

+Run `serial-keel examples` to get a list of examples you can run to show how these messages look like.

+#### Client

+The actor initiating a websocket connection to some active server.
+Sends requests to the server, which replies with responses.

+#### Server

+Continuously listens to TTYs.
+Serves clients over websockets.
+The clients typically observe endpoints to receive serial messages, and/or control endpoints to send serial messages.

+#### Endpoint

+A thing which may produce serial messages and accepts being written to.

+For example the endpoint `/dev/ttyACM0` or `COM0` represents real TTYs which can produce messages.

+Endpoints may also be mocked, and thus have any name e.g. `mock-1` or `specific-mocked-device-30`.

+#### Control

+Having "control" over an endpoint means having exclusive access to it, which implies write access.

+#### Observer

+Observing an endpoint means the server will send serial messages to the client when messages arrive.
+All clients have observe rights, even over endpoints controlled by other clients.

+#### Group

+A group is a logical collection of endpoints.
+Endpoints which are grouped together are gained access to as a group.
+This means a client gaining access to one member of a group simultaneously gets access to other members as well.

+Use this when there is a dependence between endpoints in some way.
+For example, some embedded devices are able to expose several TTYs to the host operating system.
+These are natural to group together.

 ### Examples